Lohri Festival Explained for Kids: Stories, Traditions, Food & Dances from Punjab

 What is Lohri?

 Lohri marks the passing of the winter solstice and the sun’s journey towards the northern hemisphere, known as Uttarayan.
+Traditionally, this day symbolises longer days and the onset of spring.

 Fire is central to Lohri celebrations, symbolizing warmth, energy, and hope for prosperity.